Manned Orbiting Laboratory: Test flight

-An MOL test flight was launched from Cape Canaveral Space Launch Complex 40 on 3 November 1966 at 13:50:42 UTC, on a Titan IIIC, vehicle C-9.
+A MOL test flight was launched from Cape Canaveral Space Launch Complex 40 on 3 November 1966 at 13:50:42 UTC, on a Titan IIIC, vehicle C-9.
 The flight consisted of an MOL mockup built from a Titan II propellant tank, and Gemini spacecraft No. 2, which had been refurbished as a prototype Gemini B spacecraft.
 This was the first time an American spacecraft intended for human spaceflight had flown in space twice, albeit without a crew.
 The adapter connecting the Gemini spacecraft to the laboratory mockup contained three other spacecraft: two OV4-1 satellites and an OV1-6 satellite.
 The Gemini B spacecraft separated for a suborbital reentry, while the MOL mockup continued into low Earth orbit, where it released the three satellites.

 The simulated laboratory contained eleven experiments.
 The Manifold experimental package consisted of two micrometeoroid detection payloads, a transmitter beacon designated ORBIS-Low, a cell growth experiment, a prototype hydrogen fuel cell, a thermal control experiment, a propellent transfer and monitoring system to investigate fluid dynamics in zero gravity, a prototype attitude control system, an experiment to investigate the reflection of light in space, and an experiment into heat transfer.
 The spacecraft was painted to allow it to be used as a target for an optical tracking and observation experiment from the ground.
 Eight of the eleven experiments were successful.

 The hatch installed in the Gemini's heat shield to provide access to the MOL during crewed operations was tested during the capsule's reentry.
 The Gemini capsule was recovered near Ascension Island in the South Atlantic by the USS La Salle after a flight of 33 minutes.
 The laboratory mockup entered an orbit with an apogee of 305 km, a perigee of 298 km, and 32.8 degrees of inclination.
 It remained in orbit until its orbital decay on 9 January 1967.